gcalcedo/clusview/CONTRIBUTING.md

 If some additional clarification needs to be added that is not addressed in the corresponding issue, feel free to do so.

+Creating a PR directly without referring to an issue is possible if the change is trivial, like a typo.